iTwin/itwinjs-core/core/frontend-devtools/README.md

   * "transparent" - Fade from reality model to BIM model.
 * `fdt attach reality model` - Attach a "context" reality model to the currently selected viewport.
   * the URL for the reality model root JSON file.
+* `fdt attach cesium asset ` - Attach a "context" reality model from Cesium ion.
+  * the asset ID.
+  * the authorization token.
 * `fdt set reality model transparency` - Set the transparency for a (contextual) reality model.
 The first argument is transparency in [0..1].
 Second argument if supplied is the reality model index, if not supplied then the the tool applies to all reality models.
 * `fdt set reality model locatable` - Set the whether a (contextual) reality model can be located.
 The first argument must be `true`, `false`, `on` or `off`.
 Second argument if supplied is the reality model index, if not supplied then the the tool applies to all reality models.
 * `fdt set reality model emphasized` - Set the whether a (contextual) reality model is emphasized.
 The first argument must be `true`, `false`, `on` or `off`.
 Second argument if supplied is the reality model index, if not supplied then the the tool applies to all reality models.